Green Dot Prepaid Visa Review

 The daily cash load is limited to $2,999.
 But it is also worth noting that cash reloads, in general, can be restricted if your total card balance is over $2,999.

-The Green Dot Prepaid Visa Card doesn’t have an activation fee if you buy online.
-If you buy it in a retail store, the store may charge a purchase fee up to $1.95.
+As of August 2019, the Green Dot Prepaid Visa Card if no longer available online.
+You’ll have to buy it in a retail store, and the store may charge a purchase fee up to $1.95.

 This card charges a $7.95 monthly fee, higher than many prepaid cards.
 You can waive the fee by loading at least $1,000 a month onto the card.
 But if your income or use of the card is below that level, it is a hefty fee.